-However, in October 2015, to the dismay of their dedicated bunch of regulars, Pachamama served its last cocktails and paella.
-It was time for both to embark on different projects.
+In October 2015, to the enormous dismay of the dedicated bunch of regulars, Pachamama served its last cocktails and paella.
+It was time to embark on different projects.
 However,

 creating Pachama brought unexpected satisfactions, inspirations and friendships that will outlast the restaurant.